mikeymascatu/DigiNote/README.md

 # **Description**

 DigiNote is a portable, distraction-free, WiFi-connected digital sticky note that integrates your calendars, agendas, to-do lists, and other desk activities into a single package.
-DigiNote is powered by a Rapsberry Pi Pico 2W and a tri-color E-ink display, allowing for a power-efficient, sustainable alternative to both digital and physical methods of organizing your life!
+DigiNote is powered by a Raspberry Pi Pico 2W and a tri-color E-ink display, offering a power-efficient, sustainable alternative to both digital and physical methods for organizing your life!
 DigiNote is also extremely modular and entirely open source, so the platform is open to any customization.
 Want to make an album art display?
 An alarm clock?
 DigiNote is a versatile tool that can be taken far from its original software to be whatever you need it to be!

 # **Backstory**

-So there isn't a super dramatic reason why I decided to develop DigiNote, but it boils down to the fact that sticky notes really annoy me.
-They are single-use, they clutter spaces, don't integrate into an increasingly digital workflow, they use a ton of paper over time, and the adhesives on most make them difficult to recycle.
+So there isn't a super dramatic reason I decided to develop DigiNote, but it boils down to sticky notes really annoying me.
+They are single-use, they clutter spaces, don't integrate into an increasingly digital workflow, use a ton of paper over time, and the adhesives on most make them difficult to recycle.
 I wanted to make a solution that, while relatively expensive, keeps the single-purpose idea of sticky notes (especially as phones have become hazards to productivity) in a sleek package that eliminates the clutter of traditional paper.
 The addition of a standard Raspberry Pi Pico 2W makes it future-proof for more intensive firmwares and makes MCU upgrades relatively easy.

 # **Features**
 - Compatible with headerless Raspberry Pi Pico Models